add2cal/docs/src/api/events.md

 ## Delete an event

 ```
-DELETE /event/:id
+DELETE /event/:prokey
 ```

 Deleting an event is simple.
-Only provide the id/prokey and it gets removed.
+Only provide the prokey and it gets removed.

 **Be careful with this call!**